 How are states handled in ASP.NET?

 The web is an inherently stateless environment, so every application framework has to find its own solution to persisting state through a user session.
 ASP.NET offers multiple options.
-Developers can take advantage of Application State features, which persists global variables accessible (or, at least, common to) all users.
+Developers can take advantage of Application State features, which are persistant global variables accessible to all users.
 Session variables, specific to a user, can be managed in several ways.
 They can be stored in memory on the server, outside the ASP.NET process, within the larger .NET structure.
 They can also be stored in the database, which provides persistence across clustered architecture at the cost of slowing down access.
 Alternatively, session variables can be handled in more conventional ways such as browser cookies or HTTP request variables.

 What are the benefits of using ASP.NET compared to other web application frameworks?

-Are there disadvantages to using ASP.NET instead of application frameworks written in web languages like Ruby or PHP?
+Are there disadvantages to using ASP.NET instead of application frameworks like Ruby or PHP?

-ASP.NET only runs on Microsoft, so if you start down the road with it, you’ll be tied to paying for your operating system and web server forever.
+ASP.NET only runs on Microsoft servers, so if you start down the road with it, you'll be tied to paying for your operating system and web server forever.
 This can significantly increase the lifetime cost of your project.
-Another issue is that, as compared to more “fun” tools like Ruby on Rails or node.js, it may be harder to find qualified developers over time, because the bulk of the talent tends to gravitate to more popular languages.
+Another issue is that, as compared to more "fun" tools like Ruby on Rails or Node.js, it may be harder to find qualified developers over time, because the bulk of the talent tends to gravitate to more popular languages.

 Are there any alternatives to ASP.NET?